RyanDeivert555/H4H-2024/README.md

-Test Read Me, will update later
+Test Read Me, will update later, now on ryan branch